 Corporate transformation is essential for a company that seeks to have a greater impact and a longer life in its business sector.
 The process requires time and resources.
 The whole establishment needs to support it for success.
 Not only does the top management need to back it, but stockholders and staff members also need to buy the idea.
-This is because when the process of corporate transformation hits a barrier, it will take the entire organization to keep it on course and complete the process.
-Without the support of everyone, most organizations will not complete the process.
+This is because when the process of corporate transformation hits a barrier, it will take the entire organisation to keep it on course and complete the process.
+Without the support of everyone, most organisations will not complete the process.

-One crucial aspect of large scale corporate transformation is IT transformation, which entails the entire overhaul of any organization’s technology systems.
+One crucial aspect of large scale corporate transformation is IT transformation, which entails the entire overhaul of any organisation’s technology systems.
 It adopts a more efficient platform that enhances its overall operation.
 IT transformation involves the use of Service Oriented Architecture (SOA) and open systems.
-This process is the revamping of the existing technology used to support the organization and is critical for aligning the business functions to the mission of the organization.
+This process is the revamping of the existing technology used to support the organisation and is critical for aligning the business functions to the mission of the organization.
 It touches on the current hardware and software and how they can best be improved upon for greater results.
 This process is necessary in the entire business transformation.

-The question that needs to be addressed is how any organization can make this process successful.
-First, it requires the understanding that it is not just a goal to be achieved, but a new way of thinking embraced by the entire organization.
-Secondly, the leadership in place needs to be fully involved and dedicated to the process and to realize that it takes time and effort to complete such a mission.
+The question that needs to be addressed is how any organisation can make this process successful.
+First, it requires the understanding that it is not just a goal to be achieved, but a new way of thinking embraced by the entire organisation.
+Secondly, the leadership in place needs to be fully involved and dedicated to the process and to realise that it takes time and effort to complete such a mission.
 There also needs to be flexibility and adaptability in order to learn from mistakes and keep moving forward.
 Constant communication is also critical to ensure that everyone involved understands the current stage and the next steps to be done.
 Change is the only constant and is necessary for progress and success.